 An indoor positioning system (IPS) is a network of devices used to locate people or objects where GPS and other satellite technologies do not have the accuracy or fail.
 A wide variety of techniques and devices are used to provide indoor positioning:

-Installations with relays and beacons strategically located in a specific space are used.
+The positioning system is made of installations with relays and beacons strategically located in a specific space.
 Each installation shall comply with:

 Some of the IPS providers explored the biggest obstacles to implementing this system: